kutschke/reconcile-tape-files/README.md

 - 2: all files found in the enstore listing were in new-style /pnfs locations, ie under /pnfs/mu2e/tape.
 - 3: files were found in the ENSTORE listing but locations were a mix of 1 and 2.

-The last two output files the columns are:
+For the last two output files the columns are:
 1. The number of files found
 2. The total size (base 10 MB).
 3. The dataset name

+Fixme:
+1. Cleanup the printout from the main program
+2. Document the printout from the main program